Pregnancy Toxaemia (Twin Lamb Disease)

 • Glucose, 100ml of sterile 6% solution given under the skin daily

-In all cases continue treating the ewe until she recovers, or if not responding to treatment, she must be humanely destroyed.
+In all cases continue treating the ewe until she recovers.
+If the ewe is not responding to treatment, she must be humanely destroyed.

 Prevention

 Ideally, ewes should maintain their bodyweight throughout pregnancy.
-Ewes carrying more than one lamb require a gradual increase in feed during the last six weeks of pregnancy.
-In some situations, consideration may be given to pregnancy testing all ewes to identify single-bearing and multiple-bearing ewes so that they can be differentially fed.
-Seek assistance from your vet or adviser in developing a feeding strategy.
+Ewes carrying multiple lambs require a gradual increase in feed during the last six weeks of pregnancy.
+Consider pregnancy scanning so feed resources can be managed and prioritised for multiple-bearing ewes.
+Seek assistance from your vet or agronomist to develop a feeding strategy.

 Contact